-For online purchases, you will be redirected to The Database Library sends data via FTP, or on CD-ROM or DVDs.
+For online purchases, you can download data directly from the site.
+For orders taken over the phone or via email, the Database Library sends data via FTP.
 For shipping, we offer the option of UPS or regular mail.
 If using UPS, we ask you to provide an account number.
 See the order form for the costs of using the NICAR UPS account.
 Generally, we send "standard overnight" meaning it will arrive sometime the next day.
 We charge $5 for regular mail, however beware that it could take up to a week to arrive because of our mail system.

 For most orders, including for FTP delivery, the Database Library staff can send out the data the same day that the order is placed.
 Large orders are the primary exception.
 If you want the data to arrive the next day via UPS, orders must be placed before 3 p.m.
 Central time.

 Each database varies.
 Several are updated weekly, monthly or quarterly.
 Most are updated annually, usually the same time each year.
 Some, such as HMDA and FBI Uniform Crime Reports, depend on release of the data from the government agency.
 Call the Database Library at (573) 884-7711 to ask about a specific database.

 The online store is open 24 hours a day, seven days a week.

 Also, staff members are available to take orders or answer questions between 9 a.m. and 5 p.m.
 Central time, Monday through Friday.

 If there is a large news event, such as an airplane crash involving numerous fatalities, staff may be available on nights and weekends.
 We will post messages to the NICAR-L listserv if we are available.

 Yes.
 Prices for nonmembers are posted on each database page.
 Currently you must contact the Database Library to buy data; call (573) 884-7711 or email firstname.lastname@example.org.
 Journalists should consider becoming an IRE member before purchasing data.